Categorical computation: The idea of categorification

 \section{The idea of categorification}

 The idea of categorification was originated from the second quantization in physics.
 Second quantization has a long history.
-It is a way to obtain higher dimensional quantum field theories (QFT) from quantum mechanics, which can also be viewed as a 0+1D QFT.
-In early 90's, Luise Crain and Igor Frenkel introduced the idea of categorification aiming at constructing higher dimensional QFTs \cite{CF94}.
+It is a way to obtain higher dimensional quantum field theories (QFT) from quantum mechanics, which can also be viewed as a 0+1D (spacetime dimension) QFT.
+In the early 90's of the 20th century, Luise Crain and Igor Frenkel introduced the idea of categorification aiming at constructing higher dimensional QFTs \cite{CF94}.
 Roughly speaking, the categorification can be viewed as a mathematical formulation of the second quantization.
 The process of categorification lifts lower categorical structures to higher categorical structures.
 The idea of categorification that we need in this work is rather simple and can be summarized by the following diagram:

 where we use ``$\mathbf{c}$'' to represent the process of categorification.